 2.4.2 GCW Website and Outreach Team

-2.4.2.1 The progress and results of the GCW Website Team, since the 3rd session of the GSG was reviewed by the Team Lead, J Key, noting significant modifications to the station/site questionnaire and database, improvements to the dynamic pages that display station/site information, addition of assessments for all cryosphere components and the atmosphere, for 2015, added CryoNet recommended variables lists, added new sea ice trackers from JAXA and NOAA/CIMSS, including ice extent, ice thickness, surface temperature, and surface albedo, added Cryosat and SMOS ice thickness plots (not trackers), as well as regional sea ice products for Alaska.
+2.4.2.1 The progress and results of the GCW Website and Outreach Team since the 3rd session of the GSG was reviewed by the Team Lead, J Key, noting significant modifications to the station/site questionnaire and database, improvements to the dynamic pages that display station/site information, the addition of assessments for all cryosphere components and the atmosphere for 2015, posting of CryoNet recommended variables lists, the development of new sea ice trackers from JAXA and NOAA/CIMSS, including ice extent, ice thickness, surface temperature, and surface albedo, and the addition of new products such as Cryosat and SMOS ice thickness plots (not trackers), as well as regional sea ice products for Alaska.

-2.4.2.2 A Wikipedia page has been added on the website and all GCW handouts (http://globalcryospherewatch.org/outreach/materials.html) have been updated.
-These would need to be used for future events, e.g. EC-PHORS, a side event at the EC-69. (action).
-It was recommended the Secretariat engages the WMO Media Department to revise and improve the GCW handouts and other outreach material.
+2.4.2.2 All GCW handouts have been updated and are available on the GCW website (http://globalcryospherewatch.org/outreach/materials.html).
+These would need to be used for future events, e.g. EC-PHORS, a side event at the EC-69. [action] It was recommended that the Secretariat engage the WMO Media Department to revise and improve the GCW handouts and other outreach material.

-2.4.2.3 J Key noted the need for developing and publishing via website assessments, addressing the mission statement of GCW to provide authoritative information on the state of the cryosphere, and are critical in demonstrating the value of GCW.
+2.4.2.3 J Key noted the need for developing and publishing website assessments on the various components of the cryosphere at least annually, thereby addressing the mission statement of GCW to provide authoritative information on the state of the cryosphere.
+These are critical in demonstrating the value of GCW.
 A list of assessments should be identified and appropriate resources need to be engaged for development (dedicated, resources, through partners).
-To date, J Key supported a resource who conducted small assessments of glaciers, but more needs to be done.
+To date, J Key supported a young scientist who wrote short assessments of glaciers, ice sheets, permafrost, and sea ice, but more needs to be done.
 The range of products and outreach depend on the visibility desired, e.g. should media go through the GCW website to access other products?
-E.g. contributions to the WMO’s climate report card.
-M Drinkwater noted that the GCW Website should be the access point for authoritative products, from GCW and other organizations, with appropriate attribution.
+The GCW assessments can be important contributions to WMO’s climate assessment if done robustly.
+M Drinkwater noted that the GCW website should be the access point for authoritative products, from GCW and other organizations, with appropriate attribution.

 2.4.2.4 For examples of additional products possible, R Brown recommended that individual assessments are made available and published together on a GCW dashboard.
 The products developed for SWIPA are good examples to follow, where there are two cryosphere components plotted together, thus telling a more comprehensive story.
 Dr Smolyanitsky recommended the development of regional trackers as products for the GCW website. [action]

 2.4.2.5 In was recommended that the Global Atmosphere Watch is used as an example for the GCW outreach, noting that GAW published every December the ozone report card.
-Synergies with GAW should be pursued as they went through a similar development process; learn from them about their communication plan, arguments used for funding stations and on the contribution to public policy, impacts, etc. Action: Secretariat to connect with GAW Secretariat and report back to GSG.
+Synergies with GAW should be pursued as they went through a similar development process; learn from them about their communication plan, arguments used for funding stations and on the contribution to public policy, impacts, etc. The Secretariat will connect with the GAW Secretariat and report back to GSG. [action]

 2.4.2.6 G Balsamo noted the remarkable evolution of the GCW website and recommended that a video is used as the opening to give a first overview of what is GCW, and what one can find by accessing the website. [action]